-First settled in 1853, the town was known as Encina in 1855–56.
-It was once the domain of notorious frontier sheriff and outlaw, J. King Fisher.
+First settled in 1853, the town was known as Encina from 1855-56.
+It is the county seat.
+Uvalde was once the domain of notorious frontier sheriff and outlaw, J. King Fisher.
 A historical marker is on the graves of Fisher and early settlers in the Pioneer Cemetery at the 500 block of N. Park Street.
-Today, it's a retail center for extensive cattle, sheep and goat ranching and truck farming.
-Industries include vegetable packing and processing, aircraft modifications and garment making.
-Uvalde, the county seat, is at the intersection of U.S. 90 and U.S. 83.
-Home of Southwest Texas Junior College, Sul Ross State University and Rio Grande College.
+Today, it's a center for an extensive ranching and truck farming area.
+It is also home of Southwest Texas Junior College, Sul Ross State University and Rio Grande College.

 You are now leaving TravelTex.com.
 You are on your way to an external website.

 Economic Development & Tourism (EDT) provides these links solely for the convenience

 of our visitors and does not endorse, operate or control the external websites.

 EDT cannot be liable for direct or indirect damage to the user resulting from Internet

 connections, including but not limited to viruses, pop ups, spyware, or offensive

 Don't show this message again.